lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 ### Ward Military Relations Leadership

 A member of the bishopric meets with ward members before they leave for military service.
-He ensures they have an opportunity to attend the pre–military service Church orientation (see 38.9.3).
+He ensures they have an opportunity to attend the military service orientation (see 38.9.3).

 For information about the membership records for a member entering the military, see 33.6.9.
 Some members are assigned to a remote or isolated